-We are unwavering in our dedication to world-class research with international partners and we will continue to retain, develop and attract the best and brightest researchers from across Europe and the world.
+The University of Nottingham will remain unwavering in its dedication to world-class research with international partners and continue to retain, develop and attract the best and brightest researchers from across Europe and the world.

 Considerable uncertainty remains on the nature of the UK’s withdrawal from the European Union and consequent impacts on access to European research programmes and funding.
 However, it is important to bear in mind the following points with regard to UK access to Horizon 2020 now and in the future: